 Certain lenders may rather help you with your payments than go through the hassle of repossessing your car and selling it to recover the auto debt.
 Detweiler suggests contacting them before your loan goes into default.
 If you can give them a good reason for your financial problems, they may be more inclined to help.

 - Working with you to renegotiate the loan terms

 - Defer your payments for 30 days

 - Reducing your monthly bill by stretching out the loan repayment period.
 There may be fees associated with this, so be sure to ask about costs and get any agreement in writing.

 3. Refinance your car

 If you’re struggling to make your monthly payments, refinancing can be another option.
 Even if you have bad credit, you may be able to refinance and get a lower interest rate or lower monthly payments.
 If your credit has improved since you got your loan or if you’ve been making payments on time for a while, your chances for refinancing may be better.

-If that doesn’t work, Detweiler says one way to avoid default is to sell the car and pay off the loan.
-This isn’t always an option, however.
+If you aren’t able to refinance, Detweiler says one way to avoid default is to sell the car and pay off the loan.
+But this isn’t always an option.
 Cars usually depreciate over time, so you may not be able to sell your car for enough money to fully repay the lender.